Goal-Reaching Trajectory Design Near Danger with Piecewise Affine Reach-avoid Computation: Acknolwedgments

 \subsection{Operations on H-Polytopes}

 The intersection of H-polytopes is an H-polytope:

 The Minkowski sum $\oplus$ is

-which can be computed as one H-polytope by solving a linear program (LP) \cite{herceg2013multi}.
+which can be computed as one H-polytope by solving an LP \cite{herceg2013multi}.
 The Minkowski sum essentially adds a ``buffer'' to the object being summed, which we use to pad the obstacles to account for tracking error in our reachability analysis.

 Similarly, the Pontryagin Difference $\ominus$ is

 which can be expressed as one H-polytope by subtracting the support of $\Poly_2$ for each inequality of $\Poly_1$ \cite{herceg2013multi}.
 This essentially inverts the Minkowski sum, reducing the volume of an H-polytope, which we use to shrink a goal set to account for tracking error.